$S^3$ -- Semantic Signal Separation: Related Work

-While improving SOTA for topic coherence over BoW methods (\cite{ctm}), CTMs are plagued by many of the issues of classical models.
-Since CTMs are in essence generative models of BoW representations, they typically require heavy preprocessing, are sensitive to stop words and noise, and the computational efficiency and quality of model fit decreases drastically with larger vocabularies (\cite{ctm_docs}).
-Additionally, black box inference makes it hard to explain precisely how topics are related to contextual representations.
+\textbf{Neural Topic Models} \citep{neural_survey} rely on deep neural networks for parameter estimation.
+Contextualized Topic Models or CTMs \citep{ctm} are generative models of BoW representations, but use a variational autoencoding paradigm for inference \citep{prodlda}.
+Contextual embeddings are used as inputs to the encoder network (\textit{ZeroShotTM}) at times concatenated with BoW vectors (\textit{CombinedTM}).
+CTMs typically require heavy preprocessing, and computational efficiency and quality of model fit decrease drastically with larger vocabularies \citep{ctm_docs}.

-\textbf{Top2Vec} (\cite{top2vec}) is a topic modeling approach that conceptualizes topic modeling as cluster discovery in an embedding space.
-Topic discovery is performed by first reducing the dimensionality of sentence embeddings of documents using UMAP (\cite{umap_paper}), then clustering the lower-dimensional document representations using HDBSCAN (\cite{hdbscan}).
-Term importances for each topic are estimated post-hoc by taking the cosine similarity of term encodings to cluster centroids.
-This method relies on the assumption that clusters are spherical and convex, which might not hold in practice, and cluster centroids might end up being representative of a different topic or no topic at all.
+ECRTM \citep{ecrtm} is a neural model that relies on embedding clustering regularization to produce sufficiently distinct topics and prevent topic descriptions from converging to each other.
+This approach, however, does not utilize contextual representations and is notably slower than most other topic models \citep{fastopic}.

+FASTopic \citep{fastopic} introduces a dual-semantic-relation paradigm where relations between documents, topics, and words are conceptualized as optimal transport plans.
+As they demonstrate, their approach is more efficient and produces higher-quality topics than previous neural approaches.

+\textbf{Clustering Topic Models} discover topics in corpora by clustering document representations in embedding space.
+Word importance weights for a given topic are estimated post hoc.

+Top2Vec \citep{top2vec} estimates these by computing cosine similarity between word encoding and cluster centroids.
+This assumes clusters to be spherical and convex, and topic descriptions might be misrepresentative depending on cluster shape.

-\textbf{BERTopic} (\cite{bertopic_paper}) addresses this issue by estimating term importances for clusters using a class-based tf-idf weighting scheme.
-Both BERTopic and Top2Vec come pre-packaged with a \textit{topic reduction} method to let users reduce the number of topics to a desired amount.
-This is necessary, as HDBSCAN learns the number of clusters from the data, and, especially with larger corpora, the number of clusters can grow vast, which may prove impractical.
+BERTopic \citep{bertopic_paper} estimates term importances for clusters using a class-based tf-idf weighting scheme.
+Both approaches utilize UMAP \citep{umap_paper} for dimensionality reduction and HDBSCAN \citep{hdbscan} for clustering.

+Both BERTopic and Top2Vec come pre-packaged with a \textit{topic reduction} method.
+This is necessary, as HDBSCAN learns the number of clusters from the data and the number of clusters can grow vast, which may prove impractical.
-While clustering approaches to topic modeling mitigate some of the weaknesses of classical topic models and CTMs, they introduce a set of new caveats.
-Clustering models assume that documents can only contain a single topic, which is often not true for longer texts, their multi-layered pipeline (dimensionality reduction, clustering, term importance estimation, topic reduction), results in a high number of hyperparameters, with practitioners' decisions becoming generally difficult to reason about, and, due to their choice of clustering method (HDBSCAN), both BERTopic and Top2Vec are \textit{transductive}, not \textit{inductive} methods.
-Cluster labels for novel documents cannot directly be inferred with a fitted model, and one has to resort to approximate methods.